ManjulaChandirasekaran/IT1025MChandir/Lab 1/readme.md

 H6 Heading

 # Lists - Edit the following lines to make them into an unordered list item
-*This is the first item in the list
+* This is the first item in the list
--This is the second item in the list
+- This is the second item in the list
-+This is the third item in the list
++ This is the third item in the list